kiba/Writings/fac/chp27_dwarven_affair.md

 Black suspected that it was also about an excuse to make money, but the party didn't care, since they weren't actual merchants and traders, just a scouting party, even if their members were required to act the part.

 "The architecture...is amazing," a green haired anthropologist said.
 The scouting party descended down a shallow ramp into the fortress.
-They had just went past three set of walls, one higher than the other, with all sort of defensive measures in place.
+They had just went past three set of walls, one higher than the other, no doubt filled with all sort of defensive measures.

 "You're crazy?"
 Black asked.

 The Atlasian specialist been through Mechatron's gate before, which were well guarded by gatling turrets and other lethal measures.
-Somehow, the less technological advanced traps of spiked balls and giant stones hanging above them were as menacing to the specialist as well.
+Somehow, the less technological advanced traps of spiked balls and giant stones hanging above them were just as menacing to the specialist.

 "Didn't you see the grand open hall?
 I wonder how they did it, without modern digging technologies."